GuillermoCarbajal/J-MKPD/README.md

   </p>

 ## Aknowledgments
+We thank the authors of [Deep Model-Based Super-Resolution with Non-Uniform Blur](https://arxiv.org/abs/2204.10109) for the Blind Deconvolution Network provided in https://github.com/claroche-r/DMBSR

 GC was supported partially by Agencia Nacional de Investigacion e Innovación (ANII, Uruguay) ´grant POS FCE 2018 1 1007783 and PV by the MICINN/FEDER UE project under Grant PGC2018- 098625-B-I0; H2020-MSCA-RISE-2017 under Grant 777826 NoMADS and Spanish Ministry of Economy and Competitiveness under the Maria de Maeztu Units of Excellence Programme (MDM-2015-0502).
 The experiments presented in this paper were carried out using ClusterUY (site: https://cluster.uy) and GPUs donated by NVIDIA Corporation.
 We also thanks Juan F. Montesinos for his help during the experimental phase.